-Receivables are recorded when billed or accrued and represent claims against third parties that will be settled in cash.
+Receivables are recorded when services are rendered and represent claims against third parties that will be settled in cash.
 The carrying value of receivables, net of the allowance for doubtful accounts, represents their estimated net realizable value.
 The allowance for doubtful accounts is estimated based on historical collection trends, type of customer, the age of outstanding receivables and existing economic conditions.
-If events or changes in circumstances indicate that specific receivable balances may be impaired, further consideration is given to the collectibility of those balances and the allowance is adjusted accordingly.
+If events or changes in circumstances indicate that specific receivable balances may be impaired, further consideration is given to the collectability of those balances and the allowance is adjusted accordingly.
 Past due receivable balances are written-off when internal collection efforts have been unsuccessful in collecting the amount due.
-At June 30, 2016, JNCS evaluated the collectability of its receivables and determined that no allowance for uncollectible receivables was necessary.
+At June 30, 2017, JNCS evaluated the collectability of its receivables and reserved \$27,692 for potentially uncollectible amounts.